Olly000/RandomNoteGen/README.md

 # RandomNoteGen
-Generates random MIDI notes
+Generates random MIDI notes.

-Requires installation of Mido and Pygame.midi libraries.

-User can specify timing, scale, note range of output notes, can connect to any port accessible to pygame.
+This version uses a tkinter interface which allows user to specify port/channel/bpm/number of bars/note length/ octave range/key/scale as well as providing options for timing and gate length modulation.